lestece/YourPTFriend/README.md

 - [Patorjk](http://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20): to create the ASCII art text used in the project
 - [CI Python Linter](https://pep8ci.herokuapp.com/#): to validate the Python code for this program
 - [GifCap (by João Moreno)](https://gifcap.dev/): used for creating the gifs from the screen recordings during the testing process (for the TESTING.md) and for this README file.
-- [Flaticon.com](https://www.flaticon.com/): used for the title bar icon
-- [Icoconverter.com](https://www.icoconverter.com/): used for converting the title bar icon into the .ico format

 ## 8. CREDITS